ve-global/PhpSnifferRules/README.md

 },
 ```

-The repo yneeds to be added to the composer file:
+The repo needs to be added to the composer file:
 ```
 "repositories": [
     {